How to get from Cancun to Mexico City: 3 Best Options

 Yes, it is safe to drive from Cancun to Mexico City.
 You will often have the choice of taking free highways- marked in Spanish as “libre” or toll roads- marked as “cuota.”

-However, if you have time, and are interested in exploring you can build an amazing itinerary that can last from a week to 2 months and more and explore what’s in between Cancun and Mexico City with some detours.
+However, if you have time and are interested in exploring, you can build a fantastic itinerary that lasts from a week to 2 months or more, covering what’s between Cancun and Mexico City with some detours.

 ✔️ Renting a car in Cancun